knative/eventing/docs/planning/sprintplanning.md

 # Knative Eventing sprint planning

 This document summarizes project planning mechanics for Knative Eventing releases.
-Knative Eventing release is planned every 6 weeks and will continue to be so.
+Knative Eventing release is planned every six weeks or 6th Tuesday, with 0.5 planned on 04/02 as reference.
 Current proposal is to align sprint with the release cycle of 6 weeks.
 Eventually this may change as we learn from the process.

 ## How to manage Bugs?
-- Submit new bugs by creating a new issue of type “Report Bug”.
+- Submit new bugs by creating a new issue of type “Bug”.
-- Please fill in as much detail as possible in the bug template and propose priority and severity
+- Please fill in as much detail as possible in the bug template and propose priority.
-- All new bugs will be labelled “triage/needstriage” and kind/bug as part of the template
+- All new bugs will be labelled “kind/bug” as part of the template
-- Bugs will be triaged weekly (this could be modified based on incoming bugs rate).
-And upon triage will be labeled triage/accepted, or triage/rejected (and closed) with appropriate priority (priority/*) and severity (severity/*)
+- Bugs will be triaged weekly (this could be modified based on incoming bugs rate), and upon triage will be assigned a priority or closed.
-- priority/p1 and priority/p2 bugs will be planned for next release cycle to keep low engineering debt.
+- All of priority/important-soon and some of priority/important-longterm bugs will be planned for next release cycle to minimize engineering debt.
-- priority/p0 is reserved for critical bugs that needs to be addressed immediately in current release at the cost of currently planned items.
+- priority/critical-urgent is reserved for critical bugs that needs to be addressed immediately in current release at the cost of currently planned items.
+- Bugs that need more information to decide priority will be labeled priority/awaiting-more-evidence
-- WG lead will drive this and his/her decision will be final
+- WG lead will drive this and their decision will be final

 ## How to manage Story/Feature?
 - Story/Feature typically spans 1-2 weeks for one engineer.
-To propose a new feature,  create a new issue of type “Feature Request”
+- To propose a new feature,  create a new issue of type “Feature request”
 - Please fill in as much detail as possible in the Feature template and propose a release cycle
-- All new features will be labelled “kind/feature”, and “triage/needstriage”
+- All new features will be labelled “kind/feature-request”
 - All new proposals are discussed either in WG meeting, or on slack, or dedicated meetings if needed at any point scheduled by the proposer.
 - By R-2w’s WG meeting all new proposals should be vetted and verified that they fit the [Planning criteria](#planning-criteria).
 Features that do not fit this criteria will not be considered in the current release planning cycle and hence early discussion is encouraged instead of waiting for R-2w.
 - All eligible proposals will then be snapshotted into the voting document and open for voting till R-1w WG meeting.
 In R-1w WG meeting top features based on votes will be planned for next release.
+> Example for 0.6 release.
+  >- 04/02 (Tuesday): 0.5 release to market.
+Knative releases are planned every 6th Tuesday.
+  >- 03/20 (Wednesday): All features and issues that fit the planning criteria are fed into voting document.
+  >- 03/27 (Wednesday): Pick top voted features and add them to 0.6 release based on estimates.

-> We need some kind of estimates for each feature for release planning.
+> In future, we will need some kind of estimates for each feature for release planning.
 Shall we adopt story points on fibonacci scale or t-shirt sizing?
 My vote goes to story points on fibonacci scale to avoid spending a lot of time on estimation, which is a common pitfall.
-- Selected features will be labeled “triage/accepted”.
-Rest will be labelled “triage/ice-boxed” and will be eligible for next planning cycle.
-Accepted features will be added to the correct milestone and sprint specific project for tracking.
+- Accepted features will be added to the correct milestone and sprint specific project for tracking.

 ## How to manage Epic/Scenario?
 - Epic/Scenario typically spans 1-3 months or even more in some cases.